rickstaa/livepeer-setup/transcoding/livepeer/README.md

 # Streamlined LivePeer Orchestrator Setup

 Welcome to the LivePeer Orchestrator Setup!
-In this folder, find a gem—the [livepeer Docker Compose file](docker-compose.yml) that simplifies the deployment of your LivePeer orchestrator.
+In this folder, find a [livepeer Docker Compose file](docker-compose.yml) that simplifies the deployment of your LivePeer orchestrator.
 Before diving in, make sure your system checks off these prerequisites:

 - [Ubuntu 22.04](https://releases.ubuntu.com/jammy/) (or later).
 - [Docker](https://docs.docker.com/engine/install/ubuntu/) (optional but highly recommended).